mmuratarat/mmuratarat.github.io/_posts/2019-05-28-possion-regression-in-Tensorflow.md

 # Poisson Regression in Tensorflow

+{% highlight python %}
+#Load the libraries
+import tensorflow as tf
-{% highlight python %}import tensorflow as tf import numpy as np import pandas as pd
+import tensorflow as tf
+import numpy as np
+import pandas as pd
 import statsmodels.api as sm
 import statsmodels.formula.api as smf